-Island Rudderfish Snapper Squirrel/ Soldierfish Wrasse Surgeonfish Others Total Fish Bio Tutuila 2,011 62,463 14,870 53,262 497,952 577,177 1,619,068 Tau Ofu & 4,705 29,547 11,921 17,378 111,952 90,894 374,821 Olosega 1,945 39,932 10,451 13,375 154,103 103,852 466,038 Rose 29 12,534 6,262 10,167 24,203 21,669 128,091 Swains 26 9,008 2,218 3,843 18,870 65,524 128,056 TOTAL 8,716 153,484 45,721 98,025 807,079 859,116 2,716,074 various areas around Tutuila, Ofu, Olosega, and Swains and well as in village marine protected areas through the Key Reef Species and Community Based Fishery Management Programs funded by a Sportfish Restoration Grant.
+Squirrel/ Total Island Rudderfish Snapper Soldierfish Wrasse 1 Surgeonfish Others Fish Bio Tutuila 2,011 62,463 14,870 53,262 497,952 577,177 1,619,068 Tau 4,705 29,547 11,921 17,378 111,952 90,894 374,821 Ofu & Olosega 1.945 39,932 10.451 13,375 154,103 103,852 466,038 Rose 29 12,534 6,262 10,167 24,203 21,669 128,091 Swains 26 9,008 2,218 3,843 18,870 65,524 128,056 TOTAL 8,716 153,484 45,721 98,025 807,079 859,116 2,716,074

+In addition, research and monitoring work is being conducted by the local resource agencies (i.e. DMWR, ASEPA).
+DMWR conducts regular monitoring of the coral reefs using belt transects for fish and video transect for habitat characterization at various areas around Tutuila, Ofu, Olosega, and Swains and well as in village marine protected areas through the Key Reef Species and Community Based Fishery Management Programs funded by a Sportfish Restoration Grant.
 These programs aim to determine long term trends in fish population status and habitat quality brought about by fishery management, and natural recovery or impacts of perturbation from natural and man made sources.
 One particular Council-funded research project focused on determining the population status of the Pacific humphead wrasse (Cheilinus undulatus), a species of concern.
 Results indicate that juvenile population of humphead wrasses are limited by the availability of the near-shore shallow water habitat.

-Management strategies should then be tailored to fit the wrasse's population dynamics and biology in order to successfully manage this species.
+Management strategies should be tailored to fit the wrasse's population dynamics and biology in order to successfully manage this species.
 DMWR also conducts deep water habitat research, oceanographic surveys in collaboration with ASEPA which is funded by the Council.
 The snapshots of the current profile around Tutuila indicated that there is very little residual flow affected by the tides and the general direction is from north towards the south.
 There is also the presence of eddies around the points that flow through the various embayments which has some repercussions on larval connectivity where larvae spawned on the south shore has little chance of reaching the north shore of Tutuila and in contrast, larvae spawned at the north shore will most likely end up at the south shore of the island.
-This will ultimately affect MPA design and marine spatial planning where spawning and settlement areas are being highly considered in the decision making.
+This will ultimately affect MPA design and marine spatial planning where spawning and settlement areas are being highly considered in decision-making.